High above 14,000 feet in the Himalayan regions of Nepal, mountain goats, locally known as “chyangra”, are found.

 Every spring when the weather is mild, shepherds collect and hand-comb the fiber shed by the Himalayan mountain goats, a process that is entirely harmless to the animals.

 Only a small amount of fiber is collected from each goat per year, which is why cashmere is so precious.
 After cleaning to remove impurities, the remaining silky soft fiber is dried and spun manually in traditional hand looms in our Kathmandu workshop.

 It takes several days to handweave a single cashmere shawl.
 Our skilled male and female artisans transform this luxurious fiber into delicate scarfs and shawls to be treasured for a lifetime.

-All Corala Cashmere, all of our products are authenticated with a Chyangra Pashmina logo issued by the Nepal Pashmina Industries Association in collaboration with the Government.
+All Corala Cashmere, all of our products are authenticated with a Chyangra Pashmina logo issued by industry players in collaboration with the Government.